 Skin darkening caused by wearing fake gold jewelry is not a hoax.
 Simply hold the gold in your palm for a few minutes to do this test.
 Sweating produces a chemical reaction with gold on the skin.
 The skin will change color to black or green if the gold isn’t genuine.
 The original gold is unaffected by skin contact; however, expert consultants perform more sophisticated tests to determine the weight and purity of genuine gold.

-Drop the golden object in the water
+Drop the golden object into the water

 Fill a dish with water, enough to conceal some of your gold.
 Drop your gold objects into the water slowly.
 Real gold is a hefty metal that does not float, and thus if your gold objects float, they aren’t genuine.
 Use a small piece of golden jewelry such as a wedding ring or a small earring for this test.
 Also, if the products rust after being in the water, it is a clue that they are not genuine gold, as gold does not rust or become dull.
 However, you might not want to undertake this experiment with something precious because of the possibility of discoloration.